OOP2017/CSVReaderTest/README.md

    > git submodule update
    ```

-### Running the Tests
+### Two Ways to Run the Tests

-Two ways:

 * Run as JUnit tests in your IDE.
-Usually you right-click on the test file to run and choose "Run JUnit test".
+Usually you right-click on the test file and choose "Run JUnit test".

-* Run `TestRunner` as ordinary Java appliation.
-This will run both test suites.
+* Run `TestRunner` as an ordinary Java application.
+This will run both test classes.